playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 Luckily, for all three frameworks alike, myriads of tools build upon their foundation.

-For example, want to add [Static Site Generation or Server Side Rendering](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg) to your projects to enhance SEO?
+For example, do you want to add [Static Site Generation or Server Side Rendering](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg) to your projects to enhance SEO?
 No problem: React has [Next.js](https://nextjs.org/) and [Gatsby](https://gatsbyjs.com/), Angular has [Angular Universal](https://angular.io/guide/universal) and [Analog](https://analogjs.org/), and Vue has [NuxtJS](https://nuxtjs.org/) and [VuePress](https://vuepress.vuejs.org/).

-Want to add in a router to add multiple pages to your apps?
-React has [React Router](https://reactrouter.com/), [Angular has its built-in router](https://angular.io/guide/router), and Vue has the [Vue Router](https://router.vuejs.org/).
+Want to add a router to add multiple pages to your apps?
+React has the ["React Router"](https://reactrouter.com/), [Angular has its built-in router](https://angular.io/guide/router), and Vue has the ["Vue Router"](https://router.vuejs.org/).

-Want to add global state management, making it easier to share data across an entire app?
+Do you want to add global state management, making sharing data across an entire app easier?
 React has [Redux](https://redux.js.org/), Angular has [NgRx](https://ngrx.io/), and Vue has [Vuex](https://vuex.vuejs.org/).

 The list of lists goes on and on.
 What's better is that the list I gave for each is non-comprehensive!

 In fact, while these frameworks are traditionally associated with the web with the browser, there are even ecosystem tools that allow you to embed Angular, React, or Vue into mobile and native applications.

 These tools include [ElectronJS](https://www.electronjs.org/) and [Tauri](https://github.com/tauri-apps/tauri) for desktop applications, alongside [React Native](https://reactnative.dev/) and [NativeScript](https://nativescript.org/) for mobile.
-While React Native only supports React, the other options mentioned all support the three frameworks we'll be touching on.
+While React Native only supports React, the other options I mentioned support the three frameworks we'll touch on.

-While this book in particular will not touch on most of the ecosystem, the second book in our trilogy will be titled "Ecosystem."
+While this book, in particular, will not touch on most of the ecosystem, the second book in our trilogy will be titled "Ecosystem."
 "Ecosystem" will teach you how to integrate the foundation of knowledge this book introduces to build out more complex applications with these community tools.

 ## Who's Building What? {#framework-owners}

 This isn't to say that the only reliance you have that these tools won't disappear is that they're popular; each of these frameworks has at least one prominent backer behind them.

 React is built by Meta and powers all of its major applications.
-Moreover, the core team has started to accept external contributions in the form of feedback on the framework's development via ["working groups" consisting of subject-matter experts](https://github.com/reactwg).
+Moreover, the core team has started to accept external contributions through feedback on the framework's development via ["working groups" consisting of subject-matter experts](https://github.com/reactwg).
 In recent years, even [groups like Vercel have hired React core members to work on the project from outside of Meta](https://twitter.com/sebmarkbage/status/1470761453091237892).

 However, when most mention "React," they tend to talk about the React ecosystem at large.
 See, the core maintainers of React itself tend to remain focused on a small subsection of tooling.
 Instead, they rely on external groups, like [Remix](https://reactrouter.com/) and [Vercel](https://nextjs.org/), to provide libraries that are often integral to application development.

 On the other hand, Angular is fully funded and supported by Google.
 They build a substantial portion of their major websites on top of the framework and, as a result, have a vested interest in continuing and up-keeping development.
 Continuing the differences from React, the Angular core team maintains a slew of helper libraries that provide everything from an [HTTP call layer](https://angular.io/guide/http) to [form validation](https://angular.io/guide/forms-overview).

 Vue is often seen as the odd one out when talking about funding.
 Vue's development is driven by an independent team crowd-funded by a diverse pool of groups and individuals.
 However, while it's unclear how much money they bring in, it is clear that there are significantly sized contributors involved.
-Not only do they have a sizable open-source maintenance team, but they have sponsors from major organizations [like Alibaba, Baidu, Xiaomi, and more](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a).
+Not only do they have a sizable open-source maintenance team, but they also have sponsors from major organizations [like Alibaba, Baidu, Xiaomi, and more](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a).

-Like Angular, the Vue core team consists of groups that work on a broad set of tooling.
+Like Angular, the Vue core team consists of groups working on a broad tooling set.
 Everything from [the official routing library](https://router.vuejs.org/) to its two different global store libraries ([Vuex](https://vuex.vuejs.org/) and [Pinia](https://pinia.vuejs.org/)) and beyond are considered part of Vue's core.

 ### Why Learn All Three Frameworks? {#why-learn-all-three}

-While there's the obvious answer of "it broadens the types of work you're able to do," there are more reasons than that to learn more than one framework at a time.
+While the obvious answer is "it broadens the types of work you're able to do," there are more reasons than that to learn more than one framework at a time.

-In particular, each framework comes with its own restrictions, rules, and best practices.
+In particular, each framework has its own restrictions, rules, and best practices.
 These rules and restrictions can help you understand a different way of coding that often transfers to other frameworks.

-For example, Angular focuses on object-oriented programming while the React ecosystem favors functional programming.
-While it's not immediately important what each of these means, they allow you to do many of the same things in different ways and have different pros and cons.
+For example, Angular focuses on object-oriented programming, while the React ecosystem favors functional programming.
+While what each of these means is not immediately important, they allow you to do many of the same things in different ways and have other pros and cons.

 Because of this, once you have a higher mastery skill with each, you can pick and choose which methodology of programming you want to apply within parts of your applications.

 Beyond this, it's important to remember that these three frameworks are not the only choices on the table in web development.
 Svelte is an alternative that's been gaining tremendous traction, for example.
 While it differs even more from the three options we're learning, Svelte still shares many of the foundations of React, Angular, and Vue.

 This knowledge transfer doesn't stop at JavaScript or web development, either.
-The more you learn about any aspect of programming can be used in other languages or types of programming.
+The more you learn about any aspect of programming, the more it can be used in other languages or types of programming.
 Many of the APIs I've used in web development were also valuable when doing engineering work with native languages.

 ### Will These Tools Stick around? {#tool-longevity}